MortenTryti/MachineLearning/Project 3/README.md

 # README.md Project3
+For our project number 3 we choose to do the suggested task, which was to solve the diffusion equation analytically, numerically and with a neural network as well as solving an eigenvalue problem.

 P3_taskb.ipynb contains all the code for solving problem b).
 Our_network.ipynb contains all the code for solving problems c and d).
 The Report.pdf file is the full report for project 3.